OxfordIonTrapGroup/wand/README.md

 If you get `connection refused` errors when a client tries to connect to the server remember to make sure to add a suitable bind argument (e.g. `--bind=*`).

+The default server port is `3251`.
+To control the server, or list the methods provided by the server, user `artiq_rpctool`.

 ## Starting a GUI client